logo

 The industry average is the median average of all fund/ready-made portfolio performance figures we collated from 23 investment providers.
 To see the full dataset, visit X page.

 You get slightly less choice when it comes to assets though.
 Bestinvest offers around 3,700 different investable assets, including UK and US shares, funds, ETFs, and investment trusts - not a massively wide choice.
-But it also offers 19 ready-made portfolios for those who prefer to leave asset selection to the professionals, many of which perform above the industry average.
+But it also offers 19 A ready-made portfolio is a pre-made collection of investments that have been put together by investment experts.
+They are designed to be a simple option for those who don’t want to choose individual stocks or funds for themselves.ready-made portfoliosinfo for those who prefer to leave asset selection to the professionals, many of which perform above the industry average.

 Bestinvest offers low trading fees - some of the lowest among the mainstream platforms.
 Its platform fee is higher than some others but it’s competitive for ready-made portfolios and US shares.
 If you plan to regularly trade US stocks or funds, Bestinvest could represent good value for money as US shares and funds incur no trading fees.
 However, watch out for the foreign exchange fee, as it’s a rather pricey 0.95%, making those US stocks not quite as free as they might initially sound.

 A real plus point with Bestinvest is the free investment coaching which is available to all customers.
 All of Bestinvest’s coaches are qualified financial planners and, yep, their time and insights really are available for free for as many sessions as you require.
-That’s a service that’s not offered by any of Bestinvest’s competitors.
+That’s a service that’s not offered by any of Bestinvest’s competitors, although it isn't a direct equivalent to independent financial advice.
+That's because BestIvest's financial planners are only able to provide information on BestInvest products and services, and, disappointingly, it isn't personalised advice so there are no recommendations on what you should invest in for example.

-A few things niggled for me, however: It takes far too long for requests to buy and sell funds to be processed, and there’s not enough automation of some processes, meaning it all takes too long and requires customer service intervention for things to happen.
+A few other things niggled for me: It takes far too long for requests to buy and sell funds to be processed, and there’s not enough automation of some processes, meaning it all takes too long and requires customer service intervention for things to happen.
 When competitors allow me to self-manage my actions with no delays, it frustrated me that I can’t do the same here.

 quote